moretromain/cpp-bootstrap/README.md

 add_shared_library()
 ```

-There can be more than one target per ```CMakeLists.txt```, but bear in mind that the builder's ```target()``` calls CMake's ```project()```, and once you declared a target, you can only add stuff to it, not change, interact or remove.
-If you need multiple independent targets, the best way to achieve this is to declare multiple ```target()```s with different name.
+There can be more than one target per ```CMakeLists.txt```, but bear in mind that builder's ```target()``` calls CMake's ```project()```, and once you declared a target, you can only add stuff to it, not change, interact or remove anything.
+If you need multiple independent targets, the best way to achieve this is to declare multiple ```target()s`` with different names.
 You can always share things through CMake variables, or even CMake's cache if required.
 There is no added magic here, there's plenty of it in CMake already.

-See template projects in the src folder for more examples.
+See template projects in the ```src``` folder for more examples.

+# Miscellaneous

 Requirements:
 * Windows or MacOS (for now, and probably forever, only MSVC and Clang/LLVM are supported)